HAIChart: Human and AI Paired Visualization System: Visualization Generation

 \stitle{Simulation.} During the simulation phase (Line 13 in Algo.~\ref{alg:mcgs_process}), the algorithm starts at the current node (\eg node $v_3$ shown in Figure~\ref{fig:MCGS-based_Visualization_Generation}) and performs simulation actions.
 First, it checks whether the current visualization query is valid.
 If the query is invalid, the algorithm randomly explores the next node according to the visualization grammar rule until a valid query is constructed.
 Once a valid query is formed, the learning-to-rate visualization part assigns a reward.

 \stitle{Backpropagation.} This phase (Line 15 in Algo.~\ref{alg:mcgs_process}) propagates the simulation results through the visualization query graph.
-As shown in Figure~\ref{fig:MCGS-based_Visualization_Generation}, after the simulation phase, the score obtained by node $v_3$ is propagated along its path.
+After the simulation phase, as shown in Figure~\ref{fig:MCGS-based_Visualization_Generation}, the score obtained by node $v_3$ is propagated along its path.
 Each node and edge along the path updates its reward value and visit count based on the simulation outcomes.
 Our learning-to-rate visualization module evaluates the visualization quality and updates the node information along the search path, guiding the algorithm to make more precise decisions in subsequent explorations by feeding the results of each simulation back into the visualization query graph.

 \etitle{Terminal Condition.} The above steps are repeated until the maximum number of iterations is reached.

 \stitle{{Comparison of MCGS and MCTS.}} {The Monte Carlo method solves complex problems through random sampling but requires simulation steps for each new node, impacting performance based on node count~\cite{robert1999monte}.
 Traditional MCTS methods rely on extensive, random, and time-consuming simulations to determine the next step~\cite{DBLP:journals/tvcg/ShiXSSC21}.
 Unlike traditional MCTS, our MCGS algorithm explores a graph structure instead of a tree structure, allowing for more effective information sharing between nodes and reducing the number of nodes, thereby increasing search efficiency~\cite{DBLP:conf/cig/TotCLD22}.}